netdata/netdata/packaging/docker/README.md

   netdata/netdata
 ```

-above can be converted to docker-compose file for ease of management:
+The above can be converted to docker-compose file for ease of management:

 ```yaml
 version: '3'